hrishioa/wishful-search/README.md

   - Use a smarter model to generate few-shot examples from a few questions, retemplate and insert into a prompt of a local model for instantly better results.

 * **Multi-model**
-  - GPT, Claude, Mistral adapters (OpenAI, Anthropic and [Ollama]) are provided, with specific-model template generation from the same input with advanced things like model-resume.
+  - GPT, Claude, Mistral adapters (OpenAI, Anthropic and [Ollama](https://ollama.ai/)) are provided, with specific-model template generation from the same input with advanced things like model-resume.
 Feel free to swap models midway through a conversation!

 - **Single production dependency**
-  - The only prod dependency is [sql.js], so you're not dragging along [Guy Fieri](https://nodesource.com/blog/is-guy-fieri-in-your-node-js-packages/) if you don't want to.
+  - The only prod dependency is [sql.js](https://github.com/sql-js/sql.js), so you're not dragging along [Guy Fieri](https://nodesource.com/blog/is-guy-fieri-in-your-node-js-packages/) if you don't want to.

 - **Exposed prompts - do your own thing**
   - Use the entire functionality, or don't.
 Most key functions are exposed, including those for prompt generation.
 Use as you wish.